ammar-tanwar/bloglearnbay/posts/fact-or-hype-an-ibm-data-science-professional-certificate-can-boost-your-career-at-10x-speed.md

 ## What is an interview-guaranteed IBM data science Professional Certificate?

 While scrolling on the internet, you find plenty of IBM certifications for machine learning, AI, and data science.
 But a few only will provide an interview guarantee.
-To survive in the current competitive data science job market, you have to choose an <a href="https://www.learnbay.co/data-science-ai-masters-program" target="_blank">IBM data science certification</a> with an unlimited interview guarantee.
+To survive in the current competitive data science job market, you have to choose an IBM data science certification with an unlimited interview guarantee.

 Such a course offers you.